ST1 and ST2 teaching on Tuesday afternoons

-We figure that you get plenty of exposure to hospital medicine through your day jobs in ST1 and 2 and so most of this programme is delivered by GPs with special interests in the topic being discussed or your programme directors.
-Occasionally we may invite hospital consultants or other members of the multi discipinary team in to share their expertise with you.
+We figure that you get plenty of exposure to hospital medicine through your day jobs in ST1 and 2 and so most of this program is delivered by GPs with special interests in the topic being discussed or your program directors.
+Occasionally we may invite hospital consultants, outside speakers or other members of the multi-disciplinary team in to share their expertise with you.

 ST3s have a full day of training on Tuesdays.
-On most Tuesdays this consists of formal teaching in the mornings and self-directed learning in the afternoons.
-The teaching programme has been carefully compiled to address the whole RCGP curriculum using local specialist and GP expertise, the aim of the self-directed learning sessions is to enable you to target your specific learning needs, which could include peer-led teaching, inviting specialist speakers or attending outpatient clinics and courses.
+Usually this consists of formal teaching in the mornings and self-directed learning in the afternoons.
+The teaching program has been carefully compiled to address the RCGP curriculum using local specialist and GP expertise.
+The aim of the self-directed learning sessions is to enable you to target your specific learning needs, which could include peer-led teaching, inviting specialist speakers or attending outpatient clinics and courses.

 The calendar should always be viewed for up to date information.

-From March- July you will spend more time in preparation for the “real world” as an independant GP.
-Sessions include techniques for handling “difficult patients” not previously covered, financial, legal and employment matters, medical politics, clinical governance, CV and interview help as well as clinical topics of the groups choice which have not been previously covered in depth, for example, joint injections and sports medicine.
+From March to July you will spend more time preparing for life as an independant GP.
+Sessions include techniques for handling “difficult patients” , financial, legal and employment matters, medical politics, clinical governance, CV and interview skills.
+We also run an away day with an overnight stay where we focus on developing skills required to work with colleagues in practice.

 We use a wide range of teaching methods for example small group work, formal lectures, debate, discussion, practical exercises and video recording of consultations for discussion.
-These are delivered by hospital doctors, local GPs, national specilists, members of the local multidisciplinary team, and your programme directors.
-Please see the VTS Timetable for further details.
 A variety of professionally delivered courses are incorporated into this year.
 Some of these are provided free of charge, others carry a cost which you can usually use your study leave budget for.
 Courses offered typically include:

 - A mock CSA exam